American crocodile: Conservation status

-The International Union for Conservation of Nature (IUCN) lists the species as vulnerable, but it has not been assessed since 1996.
+The International Union for Conservation of Nature (IUCN) lists the species as vulnerable.
 On March 20, 2007, the United States Fish and Wildlife Service declassified the American crocodile as an endangered species, changing its status to "threatened".
 It remains protected from poaching and killing under the federal Endangered Species Act.
 NatureServe considers the Florida population "Imperiled".

 Because of hide hunting, pollution, loss of habitat, and commercial farming, the American crocodile is endangered in parts of its range.
+Within habitats across Florida and Biscayne Bays, the construction of canal networks has also impacted American crocodiles by reducing freshwater flow and thus increasing the duration and frequency of hypersalinity events.
 As a result of overhunting in the 1950s and 1960s, Venezuela banned commercial crocodile skin harvesting for a decade starting in 1972.
 In southern Florida, about two-thirds of American crocodile deaths are attributed to road collisions, about 10% to intentional killing, and only about 5% to natural causes.
 In recent years in Jamaica there has been rampant poaching of the species for their meat and there has been a significant population drop compounded by the lack of action by the government.
 On Hispaniola, they were once found throughout the island, but currently, the only confirmed remaining presence is at the two largest lakes on the island: Etang Saumâtre in Haiti, and Lago Enriquillo in the Dominican Republic.

 An estimated 1,000 to 2,000 American crocodiles live in Mexico, Central America and South America, but population data is limited.
 An additional 500 to 1,200 are believed to live in southern Florida.
+It is estimated that the population of mature individuals as of 2020 is around 5,000.